domhnallohanlon/thunkable_extensions/_posts/2017-01-18-hello-world.markdown

 ---
 layout: post
-title:  "中文"
+title:  Hello World
 date:   2017-1-18 17:42:06 +0800
 categories: Jekyll
 image: /assets/images/demo1.jpg
-tags: kejun
+tags: jekyll
-author: Jekyll
+author: Domhnall
 ---

-你可以搜索`中文`二字以显示本文章。
+## About

 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.